-Workers' Day in Italy is marked with free concertone in Rome.
+Workers' Day in Italy is marked with free concert in Rome.

-Known as the concertone, the musical event is organised by Italy's trade unions and attracts established acts alongside rising stars from the Italian music industry.
+The annual musical event in Rome, known as the concertone, is organised by Italy's trade unions and attracts established acts alongside rising stars from the Italian music industry.

 It is also used as a platform to promote workers' rights, confronting issues ranging from discrimination against women to safety in the workplace.

-The concert, in its 32nd edition, will be broadcast live on Rai3, Radio2 and RaiPlay.
+The concert, from 15.00 until midnight, will be broadcast live on Rai3, Radio2 and RaiPlay.

 View on Map

 Italy marks public holiday on 1 May with Rome concert

 Piazza di San Giovanni in Laterano, Roma RM, Italy